Medicaid Advantage Plus Model Member Handbook

 Money Follows the Person (MFP)/Open Doors

-This section explains the services and supports that are available through Money Follows the Person (MFP)/Open Doors.
-MFP/Open Doors is a program that can help you move from a nursing home back into your home or residence in the community.
+Money Follows the Person (MFP)/Open Doors is a program that can help you move from a nursing home back into your home or residence in the community.
 You may qualify for MFP/Open Doors if you:

-- Have health needs that can be met through services in their community.
+• Have health needs that can be met through services in the community.

-- Finding services offered in the community to help you be independent.
+• Finding services offered in the community to help you be independent, and/or

 There are some Medicaid services that [Insert Plan Name] does not cover but may be covered by regular Medicaid.
 You can get these services from any provider who takes Medicaid by using your Medicaid Benefit Card.
-Call Member Services at [Insert Plan Member Services Phone Number] if you have a question about whether a benefit is covered by [Insert Plan Name] or Medicaid.
+Call [Insert Member Services Name ] at [Insert Plan's Member Services Toll-Free Number and TTY number] if you have a question about whether a benefit is covered by [Insert Plan Name] or Medicaid.
 Some of the services covered by Medicaid using your Medicaid Benefit Card include:

 Pharmacy: